Vereara Maeva-Taripo

-Vereara Maeva-Taripo (also Vereara Maeva, Vereara Teariki Monga Maeva, Vearea Ngarangi Teariki Maeva BEM; born Aitutaki, August 27, 1940; died 2019) was a Cook Islander political organizer also known for her quilting of tivaevae.
+Vereara Maeva-Taripo (also Vereara Maeva, Vereara Teariki Monga Maeva, Vearea Ngarangi Teariki Maeva BEM; born Aitutaki, August 27, 1940; died 2019) was a Cook Islander political organiser also known for her quilting of tivaevae.

 Biography

 Maeva-Taripo was born and raised on the island of Aiutaki.
-She originally trained as a school teacher and later worked in public service before becoming involved in non-governmental organizations.
+She originally trained as a school teacher and later worked in public service before becoming involved in non-governmental organisations.
 Her husband was a doctor, and the couple had three sons and one daughter.
 She held a rangitira title under Tinomana Ariki and supported the parliamentary recognition of ariki.

 Political work

 Maeva-Taripo served as the president of the Cook Islands Association of Non-Government Organisations (CIANGO), often pressing local government to consider environmental issues.
-Much of her organizational work stemmed from her observation that alternative support networks were needed as kinship networks began to fray.
+Much of her organisational work stemmed from her observation that alternative support networks were needed as kinship networks began to fray.

-She participated in feminist organizations and projects, reporting on the challenges women face in the Cook Islands, and starting organizations such as Cook Islands National Council of Women (CINCW), which she founded in 1984.
-She summed up her attitude as, "I just want women to realize their potential as women."
+She participated in feminist organisations and projects, reporting on the challenges women face in the Cook Islands, and starting organisations such as Cook Islands National Council of Women (CINCW), which she founded in 1984.
+She summed up her attitude as, "I just want women to realise their potential as women."
 She has been interviewed and featured in academic works on feminism in the Pacific.

 In June 2006, Maeva-Taripo received a British Empire Medal for her dedication to public service in the Cook Islands.

 Art

 Textile work

 Maeva-Taripo learned the craft from her aunt and grandmother and made her first tivaevae at age sixteen.
-Her tivaevae have been show in galleries and museums in the Cook Islands, and the United States, and are held in the collections of several Cook Island institutions.
-Her work is often depicted in academic writings about the medium.:71 In 2001, Maeva-Taripo sold one of her tivaevae, which had won the highest honors at the National Council of Women's annual conference the previous year, to the Rarotongan Beach Resort and Spa for $10,000 (in New Zealand dollars), which was an unprecedented sum to be paid to a quilter.
+Her tivaevae have been shown in galleries and museums in the Cook Islands, and the United States, and are held in the collections of several Cook Island institutions.
+Her work is often depicted in academic writings about the medium.:71 In 2001, Maeva-Taripo sold one of her tivaevae, which had won the highest honours at the National Council of Women's annual conference the previous year, to the Rarotongan Beach Resort and Spa for $10,000 (in New Zealand dollars), which was an unprecedented sum to be paid to a quilter.

 A series of portrait photographs of Maeva-Taripo taken by John Daley and photographs of her tivaevae from the early 1990s are held in Te Papa, the national museum of New Zealand.
-A dress, or mu'umu'u, she made, is in the collection of the British Museum.